precice/precice.github.io/content/docs/couple-your-code/step-by-step/couple-your-code-preparing-your-solver.md

 Also have a look at the [definite C++ API documentation](https://precice.org/doxygen/main/classprecice_1_1Participant.html).
 {% endtip %}

+{% tip %}
+Looking for best practices?
+There are [guidelines for adapters](community-guidelines-adapters.html) and [guidelines for application cases](community-guidelines-application-cases.html).
+{% endtip %}

 {% note %}
 This example refers to preCICE v3.x: [see the differences from preCICE v2.x](couple-your-code-porting-v2-3.html).
 {% endnote %}